 - Monitor and mitigate risks.

-You also might consider this article for information about the best remote project management software to meet your project needs.
+Learn more about the best remote project management tools or freelance project management software to meet your needs.

 What Do You Think?

-Make sure to check out our series of Live Mentorship sessions with Patrice Embry, where she deep dives into all things freelancing (you'll need to be a member to access these):
+Make sure to check out our series of Live Mentorship sessions with Patrice Embry, where she deep dives into all things freelancing (you'll need to be a DPM member to access these and to join the conversation in Slack):